citibeats-labs/who-ears/README.md

 Listening to people&#39;s questions and concerns is an important way for health authorities to learn about what matters to communities in response to COVID-19.
 This social listening platform aims to show real-time information about how people are talking about COVID-19 online, so we can better manage as the COVID-19 infodemic and pandemic evolve.

-While the Social Listening Infodemic Platform website facilitates ready made visualizations for easy exploration of the data, the aggregated and anonymized data is made available for anyone wishing to integrate the data into their own research, or integrate the data into their existing workflows.
+While the Early AI-supported Response with Social Listening Platform website facilitates ready made visualizations for easy exploration of the data, the aggregated and anonymized data is made available for anyone wishing to integrate the data into their own research, or integrate the data into their existing workflows.

 This is available via the public API as well as this GitHub repository.

-Any use of the data should use the citation &#39;World Health Organization, Social Listening Infodemic Platform&#39;.
+Any use of the data should use the citation &#39;World Health Organization, Early AI-supported Response with Social Listening&#39;.

 We welcome you sharing with us [how you are using the data](http://whoinfodemic.citibeats.com/share-use-case), as well as feedback on how to [improve the platform for your needs](https://whoinfodemic.citibeats.com/feedback).